klaytn/klaytn/README.md

-# Go GXPlatform

-Official Go implementation of the GXPlatform protocol.

-## Go Ethereum
+## Go GXPlatform

-Official golang implementation of the Ethereum protocol.
+Official golang implementation of the GXPlatform protocol.

 ## Building the source